-The event included viewing the exhibit including demos, lunch, and a presentation by Violet Craft
+The event included viewing the exhibit including demos, lunch, and a presentation by Violet Craft.

 The Heritage Revisited exhibit, curated by Susan Emory of Swirly Girl Designs, is on the main floor of the museum.
 Here is Sue next to her quilt "Primary Improv" - the red, yellow, blue and green piece to her right.
 It's a wonderful exhibit that provides an interesting contrast to the historic architecture of the museum.
 The quilts juried into the exhibit are examples of work in the following categories - improvisational pieces, use of negative space, foundation piecing, alternate gridwork and applique.